-Over the past three decades, Jewish National Fund (JNF) has worked to help alleviate Israel’s chronic water shortage, primarily through the construction of recycled water reservoirs that have increased the water supply by 12%.
-The JNF Parsons Water Fund, with a $100 million fundraising goal, was established to expand upon this vital work.
+Over the previous three decades, Jewish National Fund (JNF) has worked to help alleviate Israel’s past chronic water shortage, primarily through the construction of recycled water reservoirs that have increased the water supply by 12%.
+The JNF Parsons Water Fund was established to expand upon this vital work.

-The Fund supports initiatives that address the issues of water quality, and trans-boundary challenges, with a focus on recycling, developing alternative water sources, education, stream and aquifer restoration, and research.
+The Fund supports initiatives that address issues of water quality, and trans-boundary challenges, with a focus on recycling, developing alternative water sources, education, stream and aquifer restoration, and research.
 One of its unique approaches is to operate largely as a revolving fund, lending capital for water projects and using repayments for future investments.
-In addition, the Fund identifies projects where its philanthropic contributions can leverage three to five times the invested sum by drawing matching funds from public sources.
+In addition, the Fund identifies projects where its philanthropic contributions can leverage the invested sum by drawing matching funds from public sources.
 Read more about the Fund's water projects.

-The JNF Parsons Water Fund is overseen by a 28-member board of directors, each of whom has contributed a minimum of $100,000.
-Working closely with the Israeli Water Authority, Keren Kayemeth LeIsrael, local water associations, education and research institutions, and other entities, the board is responsible for managing the selection of projects and overseeing implementation.
+The JNF Parsons Water Fund is overseen by a 29-member board of directors, each of whom has contributed a minimum of $100,000.
+Working with Israeli water and environmental authorities, Keren Kayemeth LeIsrael, water associations, education and research institutions, and other entities, the board is responsible for managing the selection of projects and overseeing implementation.

 The Fund is named for the late Natan Parsons z”l of Boston, an inventor with over 100 worldwide patents, served as JNF’s vice president for water projects and spearheaded the initiative before he passed away.
-An inventor with over 100 worldwide patents, Parsons was also co-founder of a charitable trust set up to fund scientific and social endeavors in Israel and the U.S.

 JNF PARSONS WATER FUND BOARD OF DIRECTORS

 Dr. Mort Mower